pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is no measure of health to be well-adjusted to a sick society."
 --Jiddu Krishnamurti

-"You have to surrender to the fact that you are of too many in a highly competitive field where it is difficult to stand out.
-Over time, through your work, you will demonstrate who you are and what you bring to the field.
-Just stay with it and keep working."
---Lisa Kudrow

 "Thanks to the Interstate Highway System, it is now possible to travel from coast to coast without seeing anything."
 --Charles Kuralt